sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 Consider forking the official Sensu Catalog repository, https://github.com/sensu/catalog, as a starting point for building your own private catalog.

+The Catalog API defines integrations globally rather than by namespace.
+When you create a private catalog, all integrations in your repository are available for all users across namespaces in the web UI.

 Read [Build a private catalog of Sensu integrations][17] for more information.

 ## catalog-api command line interface tool